Dr Michael Veale, Associate Professor in Digital Rights & Regulation UCL Faculty of Laws, 2022-23 Syllabus Updated 30 Jan 2023.

 - Compulsory Nadezhda Purtova, ‘The Law of Everything.
-Broad Concept of Personal Data and Future of EU Data Protection Law’ (2018) 10 Law, Innovation and Technology 40 OA link
+Broad Concept of Personal Data and Future of EU Data Protection Law’ (2018) 10 Law, Innovation and Technology 40.

-- Recommended Mark Elliot and others, ‘Functional Anonymisation: Personal Data and the Data Environment’ (2018) 34 Computer Law & Security Review 204.
+- Compulsory Mark Elliot and others, ‘Functional Anonymisation: Personal Data and the Data Environment’ (2018) 34 Computer Law & Security Review 204.
 OA preprint link / UCL typeset link

 - Recommended Raphaël Gellert, ‘Personal Data’s Ever-Expanding Scope in Smart Environments and Possible Path(s) for Regulating Emerging Digital Technologies’ (2021) 11 International Data Privacy Law 196.
 UCL typeset link / OA preprint

 - Optional Yves-Alexandre de Montjoye and others, ‘Unique in the Crowd: The Privacy Bounds of Human Mobility’ (2013) 3 Scientific Reports 1376.

 - A seminal computer science paper on the futility of anonymising location data.

 - Optional Draft Guidance Information Commissioner’s Office (2021), ICO call for views: Anonymisation, pseudonymisation and privacy enhancing technologies guidance